 2).
 Longevity: they offer a great lifespan since they can last for years with proper use and care.
 This is definitely a must for the DJs, to have never-ending performances and not have to replace Phase on a regular basis.

 3).
-Accessibility and the ease to integrate into Phase Remotes.
-Lithium-ion batteries are widely accessible, easy to integrate into the product.
+Accessibility and ease to integrate into Phase Remotes.
+Lithium-ion batteries are widely accessible and easy to integrate into the product.

 4).
 And of course… the size!